 Each applicant must fill out a “music resume” as part of their application.

-In it, you must include any and all music-related experiences (church, school, community organizations, bands, etc.) from your high school experience.
+In it, you must include any and all music-related experiences (church, school, community organizations, bands, etc.) during your high school years.
 For each experience, please include the following:

 1) Name of the group/event/organization, etc.